bigchaindb/bigchaindb/docs/server/source/k8s-deployment-template/workflow.rst

 3. Deploy a Kubernetes cluster for your BigchainDB node.
-We have some instructions for how to :doc:`Deploy a Kubernetes cluster on Azure <../production-deployment-template/template-kubernetes-azure>`.
+We have some instructions for how to :doc:`Deploy a Kubernetes cluster on Azure <../k8s-deployment-template/template-kubernetes-azure>`.

 .. warning::

    In theory, you can deploy your BigchainDB node to any Kubernetes cluster, but there can be differences between different Kubernetes clusters, especially if they are running different versions of Kubernetes.
-   We tested this Production Deployment Template on Azure ACS in February 2018 and at that time ACS was deploying a **Kubernetes 1.7.7** cluster.
+   We tested this Kubernetes Deployment Template on Azure ACS in February 2018 and at that time ACS was deploying a **Kubernetes 1.7.7** cluster.
 If you can force your cluster to have that version of Kubernetes, then you'll increase the likelihood that everything will work in your cluster.